dorpaneus/amazon-like-interview-prep/14-days/day-14-light-review.md

-# Day 14 — Light Review & Rest (Mon May 11)
+# 🧘 Day 14 — Light Review & Rest

+> [!NOTE]
-Today's job is **not to learn anything new**.
+> **The Goal:** Today's job is **not to learn anything new**.
 Two solid weeks of work are behind you.
 Today is consolidation, logistics, and rest.
 The single biggest mistake at this stage is over-rehearsing into staleness.
+>

-The whole day should be **~3 hours of low-intensity activity**, then stop.
+> The whole day should be **~3 hours of low-intensity activity**, then stop.
 Trust the prep.

 ---

-## Morning — low-intensity review (90–120 min)
+## 🧠 Morning — low-intensity review (90–120 min)

 Pick a quiet spot.
 Coffee.
 No labs, no new material, no terminals.